 Instead of shotgunning your request, take a more specific approach.
 Ask individual salespeople to help you find specific morsels of competitive intelligence.
-This will convey a sense of accountability to the salesperson and give him or her clarity of task.
-Note that it is OK to ask more than one salesperson for the same information because your competitors’ position and performance can vary by customer.
+This will convey a sense of accountability to the salesperson and give him task clarity.
+It is OK to ask more than one salesperson for the same information because your competitors’ position and performance may differ for each customer.

 3. Reward Their Effort

 Sales teams often complain, “We send in all kinds of competitive information.
 But it’s like feeding a black hole.
 Nothing ever comes back.”